Linuxbrew/brew/docs/Interesting-Taps-and-Forks.md

 You can be added as a maintainer for one of the Homebrew organization taps and aid the project!
 If you are interested please feel free to ask in an issue or pull request after submitting multiple high-quality pull requests.
 We want your help!

 ## Other interesting taps

+*   [denji/nginx](https://github.com/denji/homebrew-nginx): A tap for NGINX modules, intended for its `nginx-full` formula which includes more module options.

 *   [InstantClientTap/instantclient](https://github.com/InstantClientTap/homebrew-instantclient): A tap for Oracle Instant Client.
 The packages need to be downloaded manually.